Wednesday, June 27

 By 3:30 we were ready to head out.
 Everyone seemed refreshed and ready to bring on la Paris.
 We headed first to Solferino where we got off the metro and headed to the Musee D’Orsay.
 While buying museum passes I encountered this pleasant lady, who felt the need to count our passes four hundred times to make sure she wasn't giving us an extra one.
 And she needed to count in English, so it sounded like "one...two....three....four....no, let's see....one....two....is that right?....let me start again....one...."

 It’s been a few years since I’ve been inside the D’Orsay.
 They had an exhibition called “Degas et le Nu,” (Degas and the nude) but I couldn’t get in without paying extra money and paying to see naked people just seemed dodgy.
-So I had a nice sandwich in the cafĂ© and read my book.
+So I had a nice sandwich in the café and read my book.
 Then I headed upstairs to see some Van Gogh.

-I’ve seen the Van Goghs before, but they’ve taken on new meaning for me since I started working on Vincent at Brixton.
-I feel like I kind of know the guy a little, now.
-The paintings that really grabbed me were
+meaning for me since I started working on Vincent at Brixton.
+I feel like I

 I love watching students see the Eiffel Tower for the first time.
 It’s pretty spectacular.
 I’m always amazed at the size of it.
 Every time.
 We walked down underneath it and met Antonia, an irrepressible English girl, who was going to be our guide on the Fat Tire Bike Tour.